Key findings of the evaluation

 Relevance of remote assignments: meeting the needs and requirements of the SEC Clients

-Most of the SEC Clients stated an interest in and a need for a follow-up assignment.
-While this indicates their satisfaction with the remote consultancy they received, also as a solution in times of travel restrictions, the SEC Clients re-emphasized the need for practical on-site support in their follow-up assignment.
+Most clients stated an interest and need for a follow-up assignment.
+While this indicates their satisfaction with the received remote consultancy, half the SEC clients stated a preference for practical on-site support for their follow-up assignment.

 Efficiency of remote assignment: use of resources and achievement of planned outputs

 Satisfaction with the implementation of the remote assignments: